Nebraska State Capitol: Dimensions and features

-The Capitol is sometimes illuminated various colors to honor causes.
+The capitol is sometimes illuminated various colors to honor causes.

 The structure is anchored by a three-story, 437 ft square base.
 This square base houses offices most frequently visited by the public.
 The second floor (main floor) is home to the office of the Governor of Nebraska, the Nebraska Supreme Court, the Nebraska Court of Appeals, and the Nebraska Legislature.

 From the center of the base, a tower rises 362 ft, crowned by a gold-tiled dome.
 The finial—The Sower and its pedestal—add an additional 32 ft to the building's height.
-Common measurements list the capitol at 400 ft, making it the second-tallest U.S. statehouse, surpassed only by the 450 ft Louisiana State Capitol (then-Governor of Louisiana Huey Pierce Long insisted the new Louisiana capitol be built taller than Nebraska's.).
+Common measurements list the capitol at 400 ft, making it the second-tallest U.S. statehouse, surpassed only by the 450 ft Louisiana State Capitol.
+(Note: Governor Huey Long insisted that the new Louisiana capitol be built taller than Nebraska's.

+The Louisiana State Capitol Building was constructed as part of Governor of Louisiana Huey Long's effort to upgrade the state's infrastructure.
+Shortly after taking office in 1928, he began planning the "new" Louisiana State Capitol building in Baton Rouge.
+Long instructed the well-known New Orleans architectural firm of Weiss, Dreyfous, and Seiferth to draft blueprints for the new building.
+Inspired by Long's wish for a tall building, the architectural firm looked to the design of Nebraska's State Capitol.
+No credible sources mention that Long insisted his building had to be taller than the Nebraska capitol.
+The 450-foot, 34-story steel-framed and limestone-clad building was completed in 1932.)

 Goodhue originally envisioned much of the tower to house the collections of the Nebraska State Library, and he planned for each of the 17 ft tower floors to include glass-floored stacks for book storage.
 As early as November 1920, however, Goodhue indicated that the tower could serve any purpose, including office space.
 By September 1925, the Capitol Commission decided that the tower should be built for office space.
 Tower floors continue to house various offices today.

 In total, there are 15 stories in the capitol (three mechanical levels also exist within the tower between the 3rd and 4th floors).
 Memorial Chamber on the 14th floor—the highest publicly accessible level—has four observation decks that offer views of Lincoln from 245 ft above the ground.

 Lincoln Municipal Code places height restrictions on structures within the designated Capitol Environs District.
 This code helps to maintain the capitol's title as the tallest building in Lincoln.
 The capitol held the title of tallest building in Nebraska until 1969 with the completion of the 478 ft Woodmen Tower in downtown Omaha.
 With the completion of Omaha's 634 ft First National Bank Tower in 2002, the capitol became the third-tallest building in Nebraska.